Longest-serving town supervisor in LI history defeated

 Vecchio said he was called at about 6 p.m.
 Monday by Councilman Thomas McCarthy, who informed him of his defeat.

-Vecchio, a former New York City police officer, was a political novice — and a Democrat — when he was first elected supervisor in 1977.
+Vecchio, of Fort Salonga, a former New York City police officer, was a political novice — and a Democrat — when he was first elected supervisor in 1977.
 He later changed parties to run an unsuccessful campaign for county executive.

 His fiscal conservatism and low-key style appealed to Smithtown voters, who re-elected him through four decades, believed to be a New York State record for a town supervisor.